 Already the nomination is a distinction and keeps the whole achievement beyond the award ceremony:

-• Prize money: 5’000.- to 10’000.- per category (winner only)
+• Prize money: CHF 1’000 to CHF 10’000 per category (winners only)

-• Professional press dossier (Nominees, Winner)
+• Professional press kit (nominees, winners)

-• 2 tickets for the award ceremony 3.11.2023 (Nominees, Winner)
+• 2 tickets for the award ceremony on 07.11.25 (nominees, winners)

 Newsletter